kibria-khandaker/js-star-example/README.md

 This javaScripted project By [Kibria Khandaker](http://skillice.com/).

-## Available Scripts
+## Available

-In the project directory, you can run By Download from your local Browser:
+In the project directory can run By Download from your local Browser:

 ### `index.html`